scottandrewlepera/neat-webring/README.md

 ## Setting up your webring

-First, unzip the `neat-webring.zip` ZIP file (you can usually just double-click on it and your computer should know what to do).
+First, [download and unzip the latest ZIP file](https://github.com/scottandrewlepera/neat-webring/releases) (you can usually just double-click on it and your computer should know what to do).
 This should create a folder named `neat-webring`

 Now follow the steps below.